heyjianjing/linear_algebra/README.md

 `nla_11`
 * Conditioning parameters and condition numbers for least squares
-* Numerical stability of QR algorithms in solving ill-conditioned least squares
+* Numerical stability of different QR factorization in solving ill-conditioned least squares

 `nla_12`
 * Solve linear system of equations with symmetric matrices using Cholesky or LDLT